CarlTimms/Data-Vault-Example-Northwind/README.md

 ### Purpose

-The objective of this project is to develop an easily accessible example data warehouse illustrating how to model the well-known Northwind sample database using the Data Vault 2.0 modelling standards.
+The objective of this project is to develop an example data warehouse illustrating how to model the well-known Northwind sample database using the Data Vault 2.0 modelling standards.

 ### Setup